Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Feb22，Keyboard Maestro is an automatic click tool, it's kind for Mac users.

-Feb21, apply the software copyright（软件著作权）take me 3 hrs.
+Feb21, apply the software copyright（软件著作权）,over 3 hrs.
 The fee takes only 40 USD, but time waste too much.

 Feb20, storytribe is a good tool.
 I take a 6 pages kartoon about blind date post, cost 20 min.
 An artist Mr. Wang try to repeat my thinking as several ad posts.
 He is my high school mate, go to Tsinghua University, art college.
 With a talent esthetics, he know how to produce better image.